gevin456/direct_google_drive_extract_unzipper-Colab-/README.md

 An interactive Google Colab utility engineered to extract and split massive ZIP files directly within Google Drive.

-By streaming data and actively monitoring Colab's background storage, this script guarantees you will never hit the dreaded **"No space left on device"** error again—even when extracting files well over 100GB!
+By utilizing a direct-to-Drive 2MB memory stream and a brand new **Emergency Deep Clean** system, this script guarantees you will never hit the dreaded **"No space left on device"** or **"Transport endpoint is not connected"** errors again—even when handling uncompressed files well over 100GB!

 ---

 ## ✨ Key Features

-* **🛡️ Disk Guard Self-Healing:** The script actively monitors Colab's hidden local `/tmp` disk usage.
-If it crosses 70% (or hits a sudden capacity error), the script automatically pauses, force-flushes the drive, unmounts/remounts, and resumes extraction without skipping a beat.
+* **🧹 Emergency Deep Clean (NEW):** Actively monitors Colab's hidden local `/tmp` disk.
+If usage crosses 70%, the script automatically pauses and wipes apt caches, pip caches, and temporary files to free up space without breaking the Drive connection.
+* **🛡️ Transport-Endpoint Safe (NEW):** Replaced harsh Drive unmounting with soft sync pauses (`time.sleep(20)`).
+This allows the Google Drive backend buffer to empty naturally, completely fixing the notorious "Transport endpoint is not connected" Colab crash.
 * **🖥️ Live Disk Monitoring:** Keep an eye on Colab's background storage in real-time right from your extraction progress bar.
 * **⏩ Smart Resume (Skip Existing):** If your connection drops or the notebook restarts, just run it again!
 It checks existing file sizes and automatically skips fully extracted files.
-* **🔓 Zero Local Space Extraction:** Streams uncompressed data directly to your Google Drive using a 1MB memory buffer.
 * **🎮 Bulletproof UI:** Features a cleanly clearing terminal browser, quick Google Drive navigation, and validated input loops so typos won't break your workflow.

 ---